Discipline as Awarded: Engineer & Control Systems

 Phil Hettema said, “Nina would be on anyone’s dream team of creative designers.
 She’s amazingly talented, with an exceptional set of drawing skills and a delightful visual imagination.
 Thoroughly experienced across a vast array of endeavors; theme park attractions, graphic development and concept art just to name a few, it’s a strong likelihood that you’ve seen her work many times.
 Beyond all that, however, she’s just a lovely individual.
 Always helpful, a willing teacher and thoughtful collaborator.”

-Discipline: Lighting Designer
+Discipline as Awarded: Lighting Designer

 Learn More About Joe